The book provides a comprehensive overview of stresses in sport and its wider implications on performance and well-being.

 “This book brings together the leading researchers in the world to provide the state-of-the-art developments in this area and the implications for policy and practice.
 Traditionally, the credibility of support for stress and well-being issues in sport has been rather haphazard but this book provides a more robust evidence-base on which to meaningfully impact those operating in sport environments.”

 Dr Fletcher’s work has already been well received with UK Coaching publishing a stress management guide based on his work in the area.
-The document can be viewed HERE.
+The document can be viewed on the UK Coaching website.